RyosukeCla/jupyter-tensorflow/README.md

 About
 =====

-A docker container of Jupyter + tensorflow
+A docker container
+- datascience-notebook
+- tensorflow
+- tweepy
+- sqlite3
+- mecab for python3

 Build
 ========